Logging

 Errors and their stack traces are displayed in the logs section of the web panel, in the same way as other entries.

-Many errors will also be visible directly from the panel map.
+Significant errors will also be visible directly from the panel map.
 Chunks which are failing or contain erroring entities will be coloured red on the map.
 Clicking on these chunks will show an information icon 🛈 with the error causing the failure.

 Log Limit